clue/reactphp-stdio/README.md

 work-around that should otherwise work equally well.
 Installing `ext-mbstring` is highly recommended.

+Internally, it will use the `ext-readline` to enable raw terminal input mode.
+If this extension is missing, then this library will manually set the required TTY settings on start and will try to restore previous settings on exit.
+Input line editing is handled entirely within this library and does not rely on `ext-readline`.
+Installing `ext-readline` is entirely optional.

 Note that *Microsoft Windows is not supported*.
 Due to platform inconsistencies, PHP does not provide support for reading from standard console input without blocking.